More than 60 Rohingya feared drowned as US steps up pressure on Myanmar

 A spokesman for the U.N. refugee agency said a fifth of new arrivals were suffering from acute malnutrition.

-The Bangladeshi Red Crescent said its mobile clinics were treating an increasing number of people with acute watery diarrhoea.
+The Bangladeshi Red Crescent said its clinics were treating increasing numbers of people with acute diarrhoea.
 The World Health Organisation has said one of the diseases it is particularly worried about is cholera.

+"We’re seeing the absolute perfect breeding ground for a major health crisis," said Unni Krishnan, director of Save the Children’s Emergency Health Unit.

 'BRUTAL CAMPAIGN'

-In a sharp ramping up of the pressure on Myanmar, also known as Burma, Haley echoed U.N. accusations that the displacement of hundreds of thousands of people in Rakhine State was ethnic cleansing.
+In a ramping up of the pressure on Myanmar, also known as Burma, Haley echoed U.N. accusations that the displacement of hundreds of thousands of people in Rakhine state was ethnic cleansing.

 "We cannot be afraid to call the actions of the Burmese authorities what they appear to be - a brutal, sustained campaign to cleanse the country of an ethnic minority," Haley told the U.N.
 Security Council.

-The United States had earlier said the army response to the insurgent attacks was "disproportionate" and the crisis raised questions about Myanmar's transition to democracy, under the leadership of Nobel laureate Aung San Suu Kyi, after decades of military rule.
+The United States said earlier the army response to the insurgent attacks was "disproportionate" and the crisis raised questions about Myanmar's transition, under the leadership of Nobel laureate Aung San Suu Kyi, after decades of military rule.

-Suu Kyi has no power over the generals under a military-drafted constitution that bars her from the presidency.
-She has nevertheless drawn scathing criticism from around the world for failing to speak out more strongly and stop the violence.
+Suu Kyi has no power over the generals under a military-drafted constitution.
+She has nevertheless drawn scathing criticism from around the world for not stopping the violence.

-The military campaign against the Rohingya insurgents is well supported inside Myanmar, where Buddhist nationalism has surged over the past few years.
+The public in Myanmar, where Buddhist nationalism has surged over recent years, largely supports the offensive against the insurgents.

-"Those who have been accused of committing abuses should be removed from command responsibilities immediately and prosecuted for wrongdoing," she said.

-"And any country that is currently providing weapons to the Burmese military should suspend these activities until sufficient accountability measures are in place."
+"And any country that is currently providing weapons to the Burmese military should suspend these activities until sufficient accountability measures are in place," she said.

-He told the Security Council that Myanmar had invited Guterres to visit.
-A U.N. official said the secretary-general would consider visiting under the right conditions.

-China and Russia both expressed support for the Myanmar government.
-Myanmar said this month it was negotiating with China and Russia, which have veto powers in the Security Council, to protect it from any possible action by the council.
+China and Russia, which have veto powers in the Security Council, expressed support for Myanmar.

+The U.N.
+Human Rights Council extended the mandate of a Myanmar fact-finding mission by six months, until September 2018, over the objections of Myanmar, China and the Philippines.

+Myanmar's representative said the mission was "not helpful, was not in line with the situation on the ground and would do no good to finding a solution to Rakhine issues".

-(Additional reporting by Serajul Quadir in DHAKA, Nurul Islam, Rahul Bhatia in COX'S BAZAR, Stephanie Ulmer-Nebehay in GENEVA; Writing by Robert Birsel; Editing by Clarence Fernandez)
+(Additional reporting by Serajul Quadir in DHAKA, Nurul Islam, Rahul Bhatia in COX'S BAZAR, Stephanie Ulmer-Nebehay and Tom Miles in GENEVA; Writing by Robert Birsel; Editing by Clarence Fernandez and Nick Macfie)